Fortiz2305/serverless-workshop/1-web-hosting/README.md

 ![Website architecture](./images/architecture.png)

 Firstly, we are going to solve the problem using the [Serverless](https://serverless.com/) framework.
-If you are already comfortable working with the AWS console and you don't want to use the framework "magic", you can go to the [Not using Serverless Framework](#not-using-serverless-framework) section.
+If you are already comfortable working with the AWS console and you don't want to use the framework "magic", you can go to the [Using the AWS console](#using-the-aws-console) section.

 ## Using Serverless Framework